matrix-org/matrix-spec-proposals/proposals/3946-dynamic-predecessor.md

 An additional note is that since via servers are not specified alongside the `predecessor` in a `m.room.create` event, the `m.room.create` usage should probably be phased out in favor of this new event.
+Even if the via servers were specified in the `m.room.create` event, they'd quickly go out of date, as the `m.room.create` event is immutable.
+Whenever via servers change, the dynamic room predecessor event can be updated with new via information

 ## Potential issues